Sting (wrestler): Feud with Immortal (2010–2011)

-On the January 4, 2010, live-three-hour, Monday night episode of Impact!
-Sting returned to the Impact!
+On the January 4, 2010, live-three-hour, Monday night episode of Impact!, Sting returned to the Impact!
 Zone appearing in the rafters of the arena.
-Sting reappeared two months later on March 8, attacking Hulk Hogan and Abyss during a match against A.J.
-Styles and Ric Flair, turning heel as a result.
+Sting reappeared two months later on the March 8 episode of Impact!, attacking Hulk Hogan and Abyss during a match against AJ Styles and Ric Flair, turning heel as a result.
 He was later defeated by the debuting Rob Van Dam.
 During the following months, Sting would join other heel wrestlers against face wrestlers like Van Dam, Jarrett or Hogan.
-At Lockdown, Team Flair (formed by Sting, Desmond Wolfe, Robert Roode and James Storm) were defeated by Team Hogan (Abyss, Jeff Jarrett, Rob Van Dam and Jeff Hardy).
-After defeating Jeff Jarrett at Sacrifice, Sting faced Rob Van Dam for the TNA World Heavyweight Championship at Slammiversary VIII.
-However, during the match Jarrett made his return and cost Sting the title.
+At Lockdown on April 18, Team Flair (formed by Sting, Desmond Wolfe, Robert Roode and James Storm) were defeated by Team Hogan (Abyss, Jeff Jarrett, Rob Van Dam and Jeff Hardy).
+After defeating Jeff Jarrett at Sacrifice on May 16, Sting faced Rob Van Dam for the TNA World Heavyweight Championship at Slammiversary VIII on June 13.
+However, during the match, Jarrett made his return and cost Sting the title.

 After assaulting Jarrett from behind on the June 24 episode of Impact!, TNA president Dixie Carter (storyline) suspended Sting for 30 days.
 When he returned, Sting changed his gimmick, wearing his nWo Wolfpac red face paint, and was paired with Kevin Nash.
-They would start a feud with Jeff Jarrett and Samoa Joe, facing them No Surrender and Bound for Glory, where Sting, Nash and D'Angelo Dinero defeated Jarrett and Joe after Jarrett turned heel by leaving the ring and having Joe wrestle alone.
-At the end of Bound for Glory, it was revealed that Sting had been right about Hogan and Bischoff all along, as they turned heel with Jarrett and Jeff Hardy as Abyss's "they", and in the process turned Sting, Nash and Dinero back to being faces.
-On the following episode of Impact!, Sting and Nash refused to join Hogan, Bischoff and their new group, Immortal.
-After the promo, they walked out on TNA, but Nash left the promotion for real.
-Borden took a hiatus from TNA television as his contract had expired at the end of 2010.
+They would start a feud with Jeff Jarrett and Samoa Joe, facing them No Surrender on September 5 and Bound for Glory on October 10, where Sting, Nash and D'Angelo Dinero defeated Jarrett and Joe after Jarrett turned heel by leaving the ring and having Joe wrestle alone.
+At the end of Bound for Glory, it was revealed that Sting had been right about Hogan and Bischoff all along, as they turned heel along with Jarrett and Jeff Hardy as Abyss's "they".
+This consequentially turned Sting, Nash and Dinero back to being faces.
+On the October 14 episode of Impact!, Sting and Nash refused to join Hogan, Bischoff and their new group, Immortal.
+After the promo, they walked out on TNA, although Nash had legitimately left TNA.
+Borden took a hiatus from TNA television, as his contract had expired at the end of 2010.